ec262/discovery/README.md

   - `GET /chunks/:id`
     Workers use this to get the key to encrypt their chunk data.
-If permitted, it returns a JSON object with the requested key, e.g.
+If permitted, it returns a JSON object with the requested key, encoded with Base64, e.g.

         {"key":"Ji8W2byt1Xp83F7K/gKvWg=="}